What To Do If Your BetterHelp Therapist Isn’t The Right Fit

 • You can switch your therapist even if you’ve already done so before.

 After making a change, you may choose to leave a review about what did or didn’t work with your previous therapist.
-This feedback can help BetterHelp match you more effectively in the future.
+This feedback can help BetterHelp match more effectively in the future.

-What should I consider before requesting a therapist change?
+What should I consider before switching therapists?

 Should I give it a few sessions before switching?

 Since it can take time for clients to be comfortable in clinical settings, for therapists to fully understand their clients’ needs, and for a strong therapeutic relationship to form, it may be helpful to give your therapist a few sessions before exploring other options.
 Allowing time also gives you the chance to experience their therapeutic style and approach.
+That said, there’s no minimum number of sessions you need to attend before switching, and you may feel empowered to make a change at any time—whether it’s been one session or more than a month.

 How can you give your therapist constructive feedback?